vados-cosmonic/wasmcon2024-couchbase-workshop/README.md

 | `DELETE /api/v1/documents/:id` | Delete a single existing document       |
 | `GET /api/v1/documents/latest` | Get the most recently inserted document |

-While some of these endpoints are implemented, not all of them are -- as you build the component you can run the test suite and check your compliance to the API!
+While some of these endpoints are implemented, not all of them are -- that's where you come in!

-## Organization
+## 📂 Organization

-This repo is organized in this way:
+Here's a run-down of the files in this repository:

 | Folder           | Description                                             |
 |------------------|---------------------------------------------------------|
 | `wit`            | WIT definitions we'll be using during the talk          |
 | `component-nudb` | Databse component we'll finish as part of this workshop |

-## Environment setup
+## 🌎 Environment setup

 ### GitPod